Who sees it? Senators, staff to have access to FBI report | WTOP

 To accommodate the senators, and to guard the sensitive information, the FBI’s report is expected to be held in a secure room normally reserved only for classified matters.
 There are several of these rooms in the Capitol complex, but senators usually use one in the basement of the Capitol Visitor Center just off the Senate side.
 The rooms are called SKIFs, or Sensitive Compartmented Information Facilities.

-Senate Judiciary Committee Chairman Chuck Grassley is expected to read the report first, followed by his colleagues either individually or possibly in groups.
+Senate Judiciary Committee Chairman Chuck Grassley, who tweeted early Thursday that he had received the report, is expected to read it first, followed by his colleagues either individually or possibly in groups.

-According to a preliminary schedule, drafted with the expectation that the Senate will receive the report Wednesday evening, Republicans will read the first hour, starting at 8 a.m.
-Thursday, and Democrats will read the hour after that, according to a person who was briefed on the plan.
+According to a preliminary schedule, Republicans will read the first hour, starting Thursday morning, and Democrats will read the hour after that, according to a person who was briefed on the plan.
 The person was not authorized to release the information and requested anonymity.

 There are nine staff members — both Republicans and Democrats — who have access to the report and can brief members who don’t want to read it in detail.